rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

           which are available after consolidateSourceTable (step2).
           Tasks that require coadd products use Object Tables which are available after consolidateObjectTable (step3).

+2.2.
+Edit the YAML pipeline definition for making custom coadds